 Year-round: woodpeckers, Pine Warbler, Eastern Towhee

-Getting there: First of all, you'll need to get a permit and gate card from the North Carolina Botanical Garden before visiting.
-Annual and day passes are available ($5 deposit) at the NCBG's Totten Center.
+Getting there: First of all, you should get a permit from the North Carolina Botanical Garden before visiting.
 For more information, including hours of operation, see http://www.ncbg.unc.edu/.
 From Durham, take 15-501 south through Chapel Hill.
 After the 54 intersection and before Manning Drive, turn left on Old Mason Farm Rd. (look for brown NC Botanical Garden sign).
 If you need a permit, turn right into the NCBG parking lot, otherwise continue on this road till you see Finley Golf Course.
 Just before the road makes a sharp turn to the left, turn right into what looks like a parking lot behind the building at the corner.
 Follow the edge of the parking lot and turn right when you get to the practice green.
-In a short distance bear right again (just past the little cemetery) and you'll see the gate on the right that marks the entrance to Mason Farm, with a dirt road going through the woods beyond.
+In a short distance bear right again (just past the little cemetery) and you'll see the gate (always open in recent years) that marks the entrance to Mason Farm, with a dirt road going through the woods beyond.

 What to look for: Sparrows in winter, warblers in spring and fall, hawks all year.
 Loaded with birds associated with brushy areas, particularly Indigo Buntings, Blue Grosbeaks, and Yellow-breasted Chats.
 Reliable spot for Kentucky Warblers, which nest here.
 There are more records of Lincoln's Sparrow and Olive-sided Flycatcher here than anywhere else in the area.
 Swainson's Warblers used to nest here and may return someday.
 One of the best all-around birding spots in the Triangle.